Shiina18/shiina18.github.io/_posts/2021-07-27-constrained-least-squares.md

 **Use SLSQP for moderately large problems**

-Kraft (1988) claims that sequential quadratic programming is known as to be *the most efficient* computation method to solve the general nonlinear programming problem with **continuously differentiable** objective function and constraints.
+Kraft (1988) claims that sequential quadratic programming (SQP) is known as to be *the most efficient* computation method to solve the general nonlinear programming problem with **continuously differentiable** objective function and constraints.

 The size of the problem should only be **moderately large** with $m \le p \le 200$, where $m$ (=1 in our case) is the number of equality and inequality constraints (with bounds excluded), and $p$ is the dimension of the variable to be optimized.
 Wendorff et al. (2016) reported in their case study that SLSQP is not able to be run in parallel making a problem with large number of design variables intractable.

-SQP 的想法类似 Newton 法, 用二次规划问题近似原始问题, 近似问题的解作为新的迭代起点, 于是就求解了一系列二次规划, 故称为 sequential quadratic programming. 按照 Nocedal Numerical optimization 第 18 章, SQP 也可以求解大问题. 上面的说法可能是针对 Kraft 的那种实现而言 (我也不清楚).
+The idea of SQP is somewhat like Newton's method.
+SQP methods solve a sequence of optimization subproblems, each of which optimizes a quadratic model of the objective subject to a linearization of the constraints.
+According to Chapter 18 of Nocedal's numerical optimization book, SQP is also appropriate for large problems.
+Maybe the statement above only applies to Kraft's implementation (I don't know).

 **Use trust-constr method for large-scale problems**